 CityFest is a free festival held annually on the first Saturday in May.
 It usually runs from around 11:00 to 4:00 pm.

 Live Music at CityFest

 In addition to its skateboarding competition, CityFest features live music on a couple of different stages.
 Performers are local youth bands, singers, dancers and other entertainers who sign up for between around 10 minutes and an hour each to be on stage.

 The quality of the performances varies, but it is generally fairly good.
 What makes the event special is the fact that so many youth get the opportunity to perform.

-To give you an idea of what to expect, the live entertainment schedule for 2019 was the following (and the 2021 lineup will likely be similar):
+To give you an idea of what to expect, the live entertainment schedule for 2019 was the following (and the 2021 lineup will hopefully be similar):

 On Stage One (in 2019)